johnadewumi1/Livelab/livelabs.md

     ```
    the attached volume is shown as 1TB

-6. mount the attached block volume to a directory.
+6. Mount the attached block volume to a directory.

     - mkdir myblock
     - ls